 Chemistry, Associate in Science for UC Transfer

 The Associate in Science in Chemistry for UC Transfer degree prepares students to pursue a Bachelor’s degree in Chemistry at a University of California institution.
 This major provides students with a full two years of chemistry education as well as a strong foundation in math and physics.
-In addition, completion of the AS in Chemistry for UC Transfer degree allows students to defer for completion after transfer two courses in IGETC Area 3 (Arts and Humanities) and two courses in IGETC Area 4 (Social and Behavioral Sciences).
+In addition, completion of the AS in Chemistry for UC Transfer degree allows students to defer for completion after transfer one course in Cal-GETC Area 3 (Arts and Humanities) and one course in Cal-GETC Area 4 (Social and Behavioral Sciences).
 Admission to the University of California is competitive; successful completion of this program does not guarantee acceptance to a UC campus.

 Learning Outcomes